samienr/zola-website/content/blog/soundhax/index.md

 # Conclusion
 Unlike many other exploits for various game consoles, SoundHax required no internet connection, specific games, hardware modifications, or any complex setup procedures.
 Users could simply download the appropriate M4A file for their region and firmware version, copy it to their SD card, and play it through tht built-in *Nintendo 3DS Sound* application.

-SoundHax was patched as of firmware version 11.4 and no longer works on any Nintendo 3DS system running firmware 11.4 or higher.